xmtp/xmtp-dot-org/src/pages/decentralizing-xmtp.md

 **5. Why can’t just anyone run a node?**

-It’s helpful to go back to our design goals for decentralization.
+It’s helpful to go back to the design goals for the decentralization of XMTP.

 1. Have a network with the performance and latency of web2 messaging services
 2. Have extremely low messaging costs